ossec/ossec-docs/docs/manual/installation/installation-binary.rst

 .. note::

-    Due to the way OSSEC is built the system compiling OSSEC must be the same OS and CPU platform for this to work correctly.
+    OSSEC has very limited cross compiling facilities.
+Windows binaries can be built on Linux systems, but binaries for other systems should be built on a system of the same CPU platform.

 .. _manual-install-binary-build: